mozilla-mobile/reference-browser/README.md

 Currently, the substitution flow is streamlined for some of the core dependencies via configuration flags in `local.properties`.
 You can build against a local checkout of the following dependencies by specifying their local paths:
 - [application-services](https://github.com/mozilla/application-services), specifying its path via `substitutions.application-services.dir=../application-services`
   - This assumes that you have an `application-services` project at the same level in the directory hierarchy as the `reference-browser`.
+- [GeckoView](https://hg.mozilla.org/mozilla-central), specifying its path via `dependencySubstitutions.geckoviewTopsrcdir=/path/to/mozilla-central` (and, optionally, `dependencySubstitutions.geckoviewTopobjdir=/path/to/topobjdir`).
+See [Bug 1533465](https://bugzilla.mozilla.org/show_bug.cgi?id=1533465).
+  - This assumes that you have built, packaged, and published your local GeckoView -- but don't worry, the dependency substitution script has the latest instructions for doing that.

 Do not forget to run a Gradle sync in Android Studio after changing `local.properties`.
 If you specified any substitutions, they will be reflected in the modules list, and you'll be able to modify them from a single Android Studio window.